rogerfarrell/Notes/My-personal-zettelkasten-workflow.md

 ## Realtime idea capture

 - On mobile, all note-taking goes into the inbox.
 Later, they are sanitized and organized in Vim.
-- I keep a learning log to track concepts I have explored: [[references/ecclesiastical-history]].
+- I keep a learning log of all ideas and techniques I have learned: [[references/learning-log]].

 # Navigating my notes